yao-creative/yiyaotan-site/content/blog/ee/2025startup.md

 3. Does it make the world a bigger place?
 (Are we trying to reimplement solutions with technology to old problems and take their market share, or solve the problem that the market becomes a larger place or the value to consumer is higher?)

+4. Do you know the **specific** customer base and will this still be important to them when it launches?

 The combination of optimizing the hell out of very specifically their uniqueness and the controllable is what can make them successful, comparative advantage again not absolute units of productivity, transactions are by nature disassortative, everyone wants either what they admire or don't have.
+The price they'd pay can be roughly estimated by the distance between the value and difficulty of obtaining the wanted and the want-er.
 Find one thing and do it like no one else.
 Mark Zuckerberg said this to Josh Miller (Arc Broswer) in the Browser Company Podcast.

 ## Why Vision Matters